 “You pick a banana, and all is well,” says one Serbian criminal to another in Hans Petter Moland’s latest, ‘In Order of Disappearance.’
 It turns out this is far from the case for many characters in this well-crafted Norwegian crime thriller comedy, who find themselves on the unexpected end of a vengeful dad’s mission as coldly amusing as the tundra they live in.

 Like a Norwegian Tarantino, Moland builds his story with a brilliant death tally alongside a main character and criminal cast never short of strange behavior.
 Nils (Stellan Skarsgård) is a simple snow plower recently recognized for his community duties as ‘Citizen of the Year.”
 Never feeling the cause of his son’s sudden heroin overdose and death soon after to be an accident, Nils and his machine seek to get every answer leading to the source, amateurishly clearing his path along the way.
-With “The Count” (Pål Sverre Hagen) catching on to the disappearances of his drug trafficking employees, his riling idiosyncrasies escalate as he gains Serbian enemies as well along the way.
+With “The Count” (Pål Sverre Hagen) catching on to the disappearances of his drug trafficking employees, his riling idiosyncrasies escalate as he gains Serbian enemies along the way.

 ‘In Order of Disappearance’ has a dooming mortality rate that suits it, but perhaps its greatest feat is the attention to detail aside the dark themes.
 As each death comes with a gong of sorts that mounts the list, the name of the newly deceased shown on screen like a drug war ‘Hunger Games,’ this working predictability makes room for the subtleties that entertain us most.
 Moland creates moments and atmosphere that develop these distinct and well-played characters in their snowy country.